extragoodlabs/infrastructure-tools/terraform/aws/ecs/example/nodejs/README.md

 Forest Admin is a tool for visualizing and manipulating data sources, replacing internally built tools with the ability to perform CRUD directly against tables.
 It also supports dashboarding arbitrary queries, creating alerts, etc.

+### But Why?

 Why deploy this tool?
 We are using Forest Admin to demonstrate how JumpWire can be plugged into an existing application without modifying any of the application's code or features.
 It's as simple as providing Sequelize, a popular NodeJS ORM, with a PostgreSQL URL for a JumpWire proxy instead of connecting directly to an RDS instance.
 No other changes are necessary, we are taking the Forest Admin agent off-the-shelf and running it with JumpWire.

 ### Getting Started

 Before diving into the code, sign up for an account on [Forest Admin](https://app.forestadmin.com/signup).
-This tool also uses a hybrid deployment model (similar to JumpWire) - Forest Admin hosts a SaaS dashboard that connects to a backend run "on premise", aka inside our VPC.
-This ensures that data accessed by Forest Admin front-end stays (mostly) local to our private cloud, as it's loaded client side by the browswer directly from the backend.
+This tool also uses a hybrid deployment model (similar to JumpWire) - Forest Admin hosts a SaaS dashboard that connects to a backend running "on premise", aka inside our VPC.
+This ensures that data accessed by the Forest Admin front-end stays (mostly) local to our private cloud, as it's fetched client side by the browswer directly from the backend.

 !['Forest Admin Architecture'](images/forest-admin-architecture.png)